Ravi's Famous Apom Manis

 Can Ravi's Famous Apom Manis accommodate groups?

 This is a street food stall at 317 Jalan Burma, so there is no table booking, private space, or structured seating to coordinate.
-Groups can queue together and eat at the roadside, but anything beyond four or five people will be awkward to manage, and larger groups risk the stall selling out before everyone is served.
+Groups can queue together and eat at the roadside, but anything beyond four or five people will be awkward to manage, larger groups risk the stall selling out before everyone is served.
 For a group breakfast with more structure, Auntie Gaik Lean's Old School Eatery is a more practical option.

 Is Ravi's Famous Apom Manis worth the price?

 At price tier $, this is one of the most direct value propositions in George Town: a Michelin Bib Gourmand stall operating since 1920 at street food prices.
-The Bib Gourmand designation specifically recognises good food at reasonable prices, and the sell-out pace before 9:30am most mornings is a more reliable quality signal than any review.
+The Bib Gourmand designation specifically recognises good food at reasonable prices, the sell-out pace before 9:30am most mornings is a more reliable quality signal than any review.
 The only cost is showing up early.

 Does Ravi's Famous Apom Manis handle dietary restrictions?